Norman Manley International Airport: History

 Jamaica has long had a vibrant civil aviation industry, with the first flight reported in the island on 21 December 1911.
 This was eight years after the world recorded its first powered flight by the Wright brothers.
 Nineteen years later, on 3 December 1930, the first commercial flight, a Consolidated Commodore twin-engine flying boat operated by Pan American Airways (which eventually became Pan American World Airways), landed in Kingston Harbour.

 The year 1934 was also another historic period for the nation's aviation industry when Dr. Albert Ernest Forsythe and C. Alfred "Chief" Anderson (the fathers of African American aviation) arrived in Jamaica from Cuba.
 This was the first time a land plane arrived at the island by air.

+Palisadoes was selected as the site for the capital's airport because of its nearness to Kingston, its capacity to support both land and seaplanes, and its accessibility via road and water.
+The airfield was initially built between 1938 and 1939 by local authorities to function as a civil airport for Kingston, but it was taken over after the onset of the Second World War.

+World War II

+In August 1940, the Royal Navy initiated the development of the Palisadoes airfield as a Naval Air Station, under the jurisdiction of in Bermuda, which was commissioned as part of HMS Malabar III on 1 August 1940, whilst under construction.
+The station became operational by July 1941, known as RNAS Palisadoes, it was re-commissioned as an independent command, as HMS Buzzard on 12 July 1941.
+The initial Fleet Air Arm squadron to arrive at the station was 829 Squadron, with six Fairey Swordfish torpedo bombers from on 23 August.
+The ship was en route to the Norfolk Naval Shipyard, Virginia, for repairs following battle damage.
+Shortly thereafter, 810 Squadron's six Fairey Swordfish arrived, from on 1 October.